Thirty-fourth Amendment of the Constitution of Ireland: Result

 Counting began at 09:00 IST on 23 May (08:00 UTC).
 Early tallies quickly began to indicate a victory for the Yes campaign, with Minister of State Aodhán Ó Ríordáin declaring a "landslide" victory across Dublin only 8 minutes into counting.
 Key figures in the No campaign, including David Quinn began conceding defeat as early as 10:00, long ahead of any constituencies declaring their final count.

 Urban regions generally recorded higher approval ratings for the change.
-The highest Yes percentages were recorded in County Dublin with the all of the top ten by Yes vote percentage being in the city and county (with a total yes vote of 71% for the region), and all of the top 15 located in the Greater Dublin Area.
+The highest Yes percentages were recorded in County Dublin with all of the top ten by Yes vote percentage being in the city and county (with a total Yes vote of 71% for the region), and all of the top 15 located in the Greater Dublin Area.
 Cork's urban constituencies also ranked above the national average, as did Limerick city.
 Although the Donegal constituencies had been expected to return a No vote, — and indeed, of all constituencies reporting a majority Yes vote, the lowest margin was recorded in Donegal South-West, where a Yes vote was carried by a margin of only 33 votes — Roscommon–South Leitrim was the only constituency to return a majority No vote.

+The HomeToVote hashtag on Twitter, used by emigrant voters indicating their intent to return to Ireland to vote yes, was globally the fifth biggest trending topic of the year.